ArielRin/Dave-The-Hedgehog/readme.md

-# Dave the Hedgehog NFT Metadata Guide
+# Trump the Hedgehog NFT Metadata Guide

-Welcome to the Dave the Hedgehog NFT project!
-This README provides comprehensive guidance on understanding and utilizing the metadata associated with our unique NFT collection, featuring Dave the Hedgehog.
+Welcome to the Trump the Hedgehog NFT project!
+This README provides comprehensive guidance on understanding and utilizing the metadata associated with our unique NFT collection, featuring Trump the Hedgehog.
 Each NFT in this collection represents a unique digital asset verified on the blockchain, embodying a combination of artistic expression and digital technology.

 ## Overview of NFT Metadata